marleyberries/Loan-Default-Prediction-Case-Study/README.md

 ### Project Overview:

 A bank has noticed that their loan defaults for personal loans is very high - nearly 15%.
 They want to use the data they have been collecting on the loans to try to predict which factors or features are most likely to indicate a high probability of loan default so they can deny those loans.
+[Data Source: University of Wisconsin](https://datascienceuwl.github.io/Project2018/TheData.html)

 #### Data Wrangling: